SilicoFlare/bracket-expressions/README.md

 In a couple of hours, I was ready with a perfectly working program, which can solve *correct* expressions (I didn't add any error checking, yet).

-Since I dodn't know what they are called, I stuck to the name **"Bracket Expressions"**.
+Since I don't know what they are called, I stuck to the name **"Bracket Expressions"**.